Vaibhav0126/Nonu/README.md

 ## About This Project
 This is designed to bring a smile to my love’s face, even across distances.
-Since I am a software engineer, I wanted to **code my love** into something special!
+Since I Love my BUBU, I wanted to **code my love** into something special!

 ## How to Run